reimagined/hacker-news-resolve/README.md

 * replies - a list of replies
 * createdAt - the story's creation timestamp
 * createdBy - the comment's author

-### Story View Extension

-Add the [Comment](./client/components/Comment.js) component to display comment information.

-Add the [ReplyLink](./client/components/ReplyLink.js) component to implement the 'reply' link.

-Add the [ChildrenComments](./client/components/ChildrenComments.js) component for building a comments tree.

-A comment depends on a story, so you need to extend the existing [StoryDetails](./client/containers/StoryDetails.js) container.
-Add a comments tree with text area for new comment creation.

-Extend GraphQL query with the `comments` field.

-### Comments View

-Implement the [CommentsByPage](./client/containers/CommentsByPage.js) container to display the list of the latest comments.

-Implement the [CommentsById](./client/containers/CommentById.js) container to display the selected comment with replies.

-Add the created containers to [routes](./client/routes.js) with the `/comments/:page?` and `/storyDetails/:storyId/comments/:commentId` paths.

 ### Write Side